rtts/debian/README.md

 ### Why should I use this instead of distribution X?

 You should not use this at all, this system is tailored exactly to my own needs and nothing more.
-However, you may find some good configuration gems here that you can use in your own setup.
+However, you may find some configuration gems here that you can use in your own setup.
 Find an old laptop or spin up a VM and give it a try if you want to see how a fellow GNU/Linux enthusiast has configured their computer!

 ### How can I install it?

 Keep reading!
-This README contains all the steps required to install Debian, set up the base system, and run the Ansible playbook that will take care of the remaining configuration.
+This README contains all the steps needed to install Debian, set up the base system, and run the Ansible playbook that will take care of the remaining configuration.